pauliacomi/pauliacomi.github.com/index.md

 I am familiar with a variety of scientific characterisation techniques, as well as some experience with R&D and Supply Chain, which you can find out more about [here](/about).

-I am currently looking to pursue a career in industrial research.